 8 - Loom | Video Recording

 Loom is a tool that simplifies communication by letting you record and share videos of your screen, voice, and face.
-I use it to record SOPs, and I use it as a tool to quickly teach something to my clients.
-It uses AI to detect filler words + pauses and remove them.
+I use it to record SOPs!
+It is the best tool for quickly teaching something to my clients.
+It uses AI to detect filler words and pauses and remove them.
 You can clip and edit videos to your liking, and it provides you with a full script.
+I use Loom to connect with potential clients by sending them personal messages.

 9 - Quickbooks | Accounting

-QuickBooks Online is the most popular small business accounting software used to manage income and expenses and keep track of financial health.
-You can invoice customers, pay bills, generate reports, and prepare taxes.
-I recommend you use their paid 60-minute setup service to help ensure your chart of accounts is created correctly.
+QuickBooks Online is the most popular small business accounting software used to manage income and expenses and monitor financial health.
+It allows you to invoice customers, pay bills, generate reports, and prepare taxes.
+I recommend you use its paid 60-minute setup service to help ensure your chart of accounts is created correctly.

 Wrapping it up